DulinaS/MicroBlogApp-using-MicroServices/README.md

 ## 👨‍💻 Contributing

-Contributions are welcome!
-Follow these steps:

-1. Fork the repo
+1. Fork the repository
-2. Create a feature branch: `git checkout -b your-feature-name`
+2. Create a new branch: `git checkout -b feature-name`
-3. Make your changes
+3. Make your changes and commit
-4. Push the branch: `git push origin your-feature-name`
-5. Create a Pull Request
+4. Push and create a Pull Request

 ---

 ## 📄 License

-This project is licensed under the **MIT License**.
+Licensed under the **MIT License**

 ---

 ## 🙏 Acknowledgments

-- Inspired by **event-driven microservice patterns**
+- Inspired by modern, event-driven microservice architecture
-- Based on real-world scalable architecture examples
-- Built for learning, experimentation, and portfolio enhancement
+- Designed for learning, showcasing, and production readiness

 ---

-🚀 **Happy Building!**
+🚀 **Build.
+Learn.
+Scale.**